jcoronelcortes/perform-2023-hotday/extending-the-dynatrace-platform/lab-guide/content/02_snmp/index.md

 1. A built SNMP extension
 2. A monitoring configuration in Dynatrace
 3. Metrics displayed on the data explorer
-4. A packaged and ready to distribute version
+4. A packaged and ready to distribute extension